42-mediterranean-red-snapper_westmountmag

 • Freshly ground quatre poivre pepper

-While the cauliflower rice is cooking, in a food processor, pulse the cilantro, lime juice, salt and pepper.
+While the cauliflower rice is cooking, pulse the cilantro, lime juice, salt, and pepper in a food processor.

-While the food processor is running, add 2 tablespoons of olive oil and blend until smooth.
+While the food processor is running, add two tablespoons of olive oil and blend until smooth.

 Pour the sauce over the cauliflower rice.